 The I Ching oracle is over 4000 years old, and is based on the 4000 year old "Book of Changes".
 The original book of changes can be difficult for modern westerners to understand as it is filled with hundreds of historic references pertaining to ancient China.
 More modern I Ching readings use a modern translated version of the Book of Changes. iFate's award-winning I Ching readings use one such modern translation.

 iFate's most recent translation is the "Love I Ching".
-We've taken the classic Book of Changes and adapted each of the 64 hexagram meanings to questions about love and romance.
+We've taken the classic Book of Changes and adapted each of the 64 hexagram meanings to questions about love, romance, dating and personal relationshiops.
 The general, underlying significance of each hexagram has not been altered from the original Book of Changes.
-But meanings have been painstakingly adapted to reflect questions of the heart.
-The result is something we're very proud of, and we think you're going to love.
+But meanings have been carefully adapted to reflect questions of the heart.

 What can I ask the Love I Ching?

 The I Ching works best with general questions.
 Traditionally, when one consults the I Ching it always includes the word 'please'.
-Some good examples of questions are, "Can you give me some insight into my relationship, please?", or "Can you give me some outlook on my lovelife, please?"
+Some good examples of questions are, "Can you give me some insight into my relationship, please?", or "Can you give me some relationship counseling please?"

 The I Ching is a pathway to answers

-Ultimately, the I Ching is a system of philosophy.
-It does not impart direct answers.
-Instead it directs our philosophical and spiritual focus to specific facets of a situation.
-The I Ching is not telling us the answer directly.
-Instead the I Ching tells us "how" to think about the situation and the question itself.
-Rather than serve-up the answer directly, the I Ching leads us down a spiritual path upon which our answers can be found.
+Ultimately, the Love I Ching is a philosophical oracle.
+It does not impart direct answers about what you should do in your relationship.
+Instead it directs our emotional and spiritual self to focus specific facets of a situation.
+The Love I Ching is not telling us the answer directly.
+Instead the Love I Ching tells us "how" to think about our relationships and relationship issues in a broad, philosophical light.
+Rather than serve-up the answer directly, the Love I Ching leads us down a spiritual path along which our answers may be found.

 It is important to keep an open mind when asking questions about love and relationships.
-Many users approach the I Ching with an answer "they want to hear".
-If you're coming to the I Ching looking to reinforce ideas you already have, then your mind is closed.
-Keep your opinions away from your reading, and let your mind remain fluid.
-In this mental state, you will be most receptive to the spirituality and wisdom the I Ching has to offer.
+Many users approach the I Ching with an answer they "want to hear".
+If you're coming to the Love I Ching looking to reinforce preconceived ideas about your relationship or marriage, then your mind is closed.
+Keep your opinions away from your reading, and let your mind and your heart remain fluid.
+In this mental and emotional state, you will be most receptive to the philsophy, spirituality and wisdom the Love I Ching has to offer.